JurgenCruz/HomeServerSetup/Create and configure public external traffic stack optional.md

         4. Repeat this step for Bazarr, Home Assistant, Jellyseerr, Prowlarr, Radarr, Sonarr and qBittorrent. **Do not expose Portainer or Cockpit with Nginx!**
 9. Configure Home Assistant to allow traffic redirected by the Nginx Reverse Proxy.
     1. Edit Home Assistant configuration: `nano /Apps/homeassistant/configuration.yaml`.
     2. Add the following section to the end of the file.
-We allow proxies from the `172.21.3.0/24` network which is the `nginx` network that we configured in the stack in Portainer.
+We allow proxies from the `172.21.1.0/24` network which is the `homeassistant` network that we configured in the stack in Portainer.
         ```yml
         http:
             use_x_forwarded_for: true